pamods/pamm-atom/README.md

 ## Installation

-Download (or clone) this project and uncompress it : https://github.com/mereth/pamm-atom/archive/stable.zip
+Download this project and uncompress it : https://github.com/mereth/pamm-atom/archive/stable.zip

 Download the atom-shell release for your platform and uncompress it :